ArianAzg/Image-Fusion-with-PSO-Algorithm/README.md

 For example:

     addpath QuickBird_Data
 The Main_PSO.m is the main framework of the proposed fusion framework.
-The _pre-processing_ steps as well as the obtaining _fusion outcome_ is put into this M-file.
+The _**pre-processing**_ steps as well as the obtaining _**fusion outcome**_ is put into this M-file.
+The ERGAS_Index.m and ERGAS.m files are used for the purpose of optimization.
+The optimized gains of _**edge detectors**_ are computed as the output of of PSO algorithm.

 Objective Evaluation
 ----------